jlywxy/slimarm/slimarm_classic/slarm_cls_2410/readme.md

 * more but not related features...
 - --

+## S3C2410 Fail Part Problems
+The workaround part of linux running on the board is in a stall state, since none of the proper u-boot version is found for s3c2410 to use USB Device as a console interface. u-boot seems never supported s3c2410 USB Device.
+The transition for UDC codes from linux to u-boot is hard to do. <br>
+The fatal problem for USBD unablility is resulting from the board that did not extend any UART ports for u-boot to print debug messages.<br>
+Since the processor is too old (in performance and arch) nowadays and <b>lack of support</b>, this part of project is marked with EOL, and not designing and revising new boards with 2410.<br>
+<b>The day the usb device stuff is able to run on slimarm classic 2410, only the day the project starts again.</b><br>
+As a result, The whole project is putting more attention on those advanced processors, see part SlimARM Zero/Fusion.

+- --
 ## Making the core board for S3C2410

 Note: This project is now testing the new designed core board `slimarm classic 2410 v1r1` with:<br>